engrshuvodas/WASender/Readme.txt

 If you want to activate the software, just message me on WhatsApp.
 The Wasender software is now fully bug-free and working perfectly.
-This is the new 4.0.5 version.
+This is the new version-4.

 also, If you face any problem, contact me on WhatsApp 📞 +880 1765-245872